Parker Bullen Solicitors Banner Image

 What happens if collaborative law does not work?

 While collaborative law is a respectful and co-operative approach to divorce proceedings, it may not be successful in every case.
-Should this happen, your matter would move to Court and your collaborative lawyers would be unable to represent you further.
+Your collaborative lawyers will discuss with you other options that might be suitable to find a solution; in some cases you might have agreed at the outset to refer any unresolved issues to Arbitration.
+Should it be necessary for an application to be made to the Court your collaborative lawyers would be unable to represent you further.